About the Author: Charles Francis Guittard

 Charles remains an ardent Baylor University Bear fan, and you can find him wearing his green and gold with pride.

 Charles then went on to earn a Juris Doctorate from Southern Methodist University Law School in 1967.
-He practiced law for two plus decades and led alternative dispute resolution for a decade.
+He practiced law for two plus decades and served as an advocate for alternative dispute resolution for a decade.
 Charles was active in the Texas legal community, founding the Dallas Bar’s Business Litigation Section and chairing the State Bar’s Alternative Dispute Resolution Section.

 During his legal career, he published twenty articles on litigation and dispute resolution, a number written in a critical or satirical vein; lectured or organized fifty presentations for the Dallas Bar, Texas Bar, and American Bar Association.
 He also coached championship teams in law student competitions.